 - Try to make sure kids get at least eight hours of sleep.

-As a wise person once said, “an ounce of prevention is worth a pound of cure.”
+As someone once said, “An ounce of prevention is worth a pound of cure.”
 To make sure your child has the best school year possible, follow this back-to-school health checklist.

 When it’s time to schedule an annual checkup for your child, check out the pediatric care services we offer at Mercy Health.